davidhozic/discord-advertisement-framework/docs/source/logging.rst

     The table contains all the guilds/users the framework ever generated a log for.

 :Attributes:
-  - |PK| id: int - Internal identificator of the Guild/User inside the database.
+  - |PK| id: int - Internal ID of the Guild/User inside the database.
-  - snowflake_id: int - The discord (snowflake) identificator of the User/Guild
+  - snowflake_id: int - The discord (snowflake) ID of the User/Guild
   - name: str - Name of the Guild/User
   - guild_type: int - Foreign key pointing to :ref:`GuildTYPE` table.